Learn about your rights as a council ratepayer.

 - We assess higher cap applications submitted to us by local councils.

-- We produce annual council monitoring reports on whether councils are complying with the rate cap.
+- We produce annual council compliance reports on whether councils are complying with the rate cap.

 - We report on the outcomes of the rate capping system every two years.
 The first outcomes report will be released in early 2019.